vinayak654321/Attrition-analysis-Data-Analytics-VOIC-INTRENSHIP/README.md

 # Attrition-analysis-Data-Analytics-VOIC-INTRENSHIP
-learn about the how to how work on data amd visulizzation pluse cleaning and that can incresses my knowldge in data analysis
+learn about the how to how work on data  visulization + cleaning and that can incresses my knowldge in data analysis